Contract Mining Services

 Depleting ore grades in mines

 - Depleting ore grades in surface mines have influenced miners to perform deeper mineral extraction, which has increased the demand for contract mining

 The contractor has flexibility in equipment and always deploy modern machinery to compete with other contractors

 Deploying employees from the contractor means that the mine owner has smaller workforce and brings effective performance management systems

 Slump in demand for commodities

-Fall in commodity prices, as a result of decrease in demand, would deter mining investments, thereby leading to mine expansion stoppages
+Fall in commodity prices, as a result of a decrease in demand, would deter mining investments, thereby leading to mine expansion stoppages.

 High dependence on labor

-Mines are characterized by low degree of mechanization.
-Labor spend constitutes around 35 to 40 percent of the direct mining cost
+Mines are characterized by a low degree of mechanization.
+Labor spend constitutes around 35 to 40 percent of the direct mining cost.

 Degree of mine mechanization